11 best places to visit in Serbia

 One of the most vivid examples is the City Hall, and it's worth stepping inside its opulent interior.
 Visitors can even take a tour to the top the clock tower, which has wide reaching views of the city and countryside.

-Tip: Trains and buses connect to neighboring Lake Palić, a popular lake resort that also boasts of strong collection of fine art nouveau buildings
+Tip: Trains and buses connect to neighboring Lake Palić, a popular lake resort that also has a strong collection of fine art nouveau buildings

 5. Kopaonik National Park